mlflow/mlflow/docs/source/gateway/index.rst

 MLflow Python Client APIs
 -------------------------
-:class:`MlflowGatewayClient <mlflow.gateway.client.MlflowGatewayClient>` is the user-facing client API that is used to interact with the MLflow AI Gateway.
+:class:`MlflowGatewayClient <mlflow.gateway.client.MlflowGatewayClient>` is the user-facing client API that is used to interact with the Databricks AI Gateway.
 It abstracts the HTTP requests to the Gateway via a simple, easy-to-use Python API.

 The fluent API is a higher-level interface that supports setting the Gateway URI once and using simple functions to interact with the AI Gateway.